-Want to know how to design, create, and deliver great safety training at work?
+Want to know how to design, create, and deliver effective safety training at work?
 Effective safety training?
 The kind of safety training that has a real effect on incident rates, driving them down?
 That contributes to a healthier, safer work environment?

 We’ve got a pretty simple, six-step formula for success for you to follow in this article.
 Follow and put these six steps at work with your own safety training and you’ll watch your safety training program become more effective right before your own eyes.
 And as a result, your safety and health program will benefit as well.
 And that’s what we all want, right?